fultonb/visceral_fat/README.md

 >>> import tkinter
 >>>
 ```
+5. If Tkinter is not found (e.g., on some Linux distributions or if Python was installed without it) then:

 <h6>On Mac:</h6>
-To install Tkinter on macOS using Homebrew, the primary step involves installing the tcl-tk package, which provides the underlying Tcl/Tk libraries that Tkinter relies on.<br>
-Installation Steps:<br>
-Open Terminal: Launch the Terminal application on your macOS device.<br>
+Launch the Terminal application on your macOS device.<br>
 Use Homebrew to install the tcl-tk package:

 ```